quentin452/CatzWorldUsingCatzEngine-Discord-Bot/README.md

 - `/rules_cat` (REQUIREMENT FOR ADMINISTRATOR PERMISSIONS)
   - Gives the server rules

+- `/ttt`
+  - Play with another player at TicTacToe

 ### 📝 Note

 This bot code is (probably) intended to be used only for one server due to json caching